shilman/react-ts/README.md

 Modifying the `.storybook/main.js` to use `webpack5` and the types for `button.tsx` will disappear due to https://github.com/hipstersmoothie/react-docgen-typescript-plugin/issues/30

-### Docgen w/ Webpack5 and Experimental Docgen WP support
+### Docgen w/ Webpack5 and Experimental Docgen WP5 support

 First build https://github.com/hipstersmoothie/react-docgen-typescript-plugin/pull/33